francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/003-Bell_and_GHZ_Tests.rst

 Bell and GHZ Tests
 ==================

+|

 To finally settle the matter of "local hidden variables," John Bell designed a test, now referred to as the **Bell Test** (which was later expanded into the CHSH inequality).
-He realized that measuring both of the two entangled qubits along the same axis(e.g. the Z direction) always gave complementary responses, but that this could have a classical explanation (i.e. a concrete rule that pre-determined the outcome).
+Bell knew that measuring the two entangled qubits along the same axis (e.g. in the Z direction) always gave complementary responses. however, this outcome could have a classical explanation (i.e. a concrete rule that pre-determined the outcome).

-Instead, Bell realized he could perform the measurements of the two qubits along different measurement directions and by collecting statistics of the outcomes, he could show that the particles were not behaving classically.
-Describing how this works with two particles requires an understanding of statistics, so we will not go through it here.
-Instead we will introduce a more advanced multi-qubit entangled state that illustrates the same phenomenon.
+Instead, Bell realized that by performing the measurements of the two qubits along different measurement directions and collecting statistics of the outcomes, he could definitively show that the particles were not behaving classically.
+Describing how this works with two particles requires a robust understanding of statistics, so we will not go through it here.
+Instead, we will introduce a more advanced multi-qubit entangled state that more easily illustrates the same phenomenon.

-.. cssclass:: h2
+.. cssclass:: h3

 GHZ States